cecilia-sartori/gs-exam/docs/2_mapping.md

 gdf = gdf[gdf['POBTOT']>100]
 ```

-Finally, retrieve the data about violence against women from the Mexico City's Open Data Portal.
+Finally, retrieve data about violence against women from the Mexico City's Open Data Portal.

 ### Get VAW Data from CMDX Open Data Portal

 VAW data of Mexico City is included in the crime victim dataset.
-This means that I have to identify which rows are significant to the project based on the description of the crime and victim's gender.
+This means that I have to filter data based on crime description and victim's gender. **This datasets have been extensively pre-processed [here](https://cecilia-sartori.github.io/gs-exam/0_datasets/#vaw-data)**

 The data set is licensed under the open data licence (CC BY 4.0).